Damdev-95/skill2mastery/week_one/assignment.md

 2. Implement Q1 using ansible playbook

-3. create 3 VMs on aws(1 Ubuntu, 1 Centos, 1 windows) use any preferred way to do it

-4. Use ansible to create 5 users on the windows server

-5. Using this [repository](https://github.com/kodekloudhub/learning-app-ecommerce.git) as reference

- 5a.
-Use Ubuntu as the Database server:
-    Implement all the steps using ansible playbook

- 5b.
-Use the Centos as the Web Server
-    Implement all the steps using ansible playbook

 ## Submission will be in markdown language include steps, code and snipshots of results